connectedcars/docs/push.md

 This message type requires the `vehicle_fuel_level` scope

-Nb: Fuel levels reported by each cars, note that this is only reported in whole liters
+Nb: Fuel levels reported by each cars, note that this is only reported in whole liters for some vehicles, as such it might not be sutible for all purposes

 |    Name    |   Type   |  Unit/Format        | Example              |                   Description                   |
 |:----------:|:--------:|:-------------------:|----------------------|-------------------------------------------------|